guohuideng2024/register_unknown_cc/draft-deng-register-a-reserved-content-coding-value.md

 A new field `contentEncoding` is [proposed](https://github.com/whatwg/fetch/pull/1796) to be added to [PerformanceResourceTiming](https://www.w3.org/TR/resource-timing/).
-The value of this field explicitly exposes the `content encoding` value in the http response that delivered the resource.
+This field explicitly exposes the `content encoding` value in the http response that delivered the resource.
 This value is beneficial to web sites' and CDNs' content delivery optimization, analytics and debugging.

 To ensure that the `contentEncoding` in `PerformanceResourceTiming` doesn't become a side channel, all arbitary values that are not recognized or supported are converted to